By The Farmer's Dog | January 26, 2017

 Many ingredient lists on commercial pet food bags bulk up the protein percentages and don’t clarify the quantity of each ingredient.
 This means that the healthiest-sounding ingredients could be used in negligible amounts.
 Similarly, when a dog food bag claims that it contains 30% protein, it doesn’t mean it’s all digestible.

-Fresh, nutrient-rich diets with essential fatty acids (usually a combination of omega 3, 6, and 9) improve skin and hydrate coats, leaving dogs so soft you’ll never want to kick them out of bed.
+Fresh, nutrient-rich diets with essential fatty acids (usually a combination of omega 3, 6, and 9) improve coats, leaving dogs so soft you’ll never want to kick them out of bed.

 6. No additives